PasaLab/MR-Course-Assignments/How-To.md

 Don't forget to send your PR url to the teaching assistants.
 The PR url looks like `https://github.com/Alluxio/alluxio/pull/6982`

+*Your NJUID is also required to locate the related issue.*

 **For more intormation, refer to [Contributor Getting Started](https://www.alluxio.org/docs/master/en/Contributing-Getting-Started.html)**